Forest Technology Courses

 Forestry practices and systems used to grow and manage trees and forests for the sustained production of timber products.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): FOR111.
-Fall Only.
+Spring Only.

 Development, construction, and maintenance of recreation facilities in a forest environment.
 1 Credit (0 Lecture - 3 Lab) Spring Only.

 Overview of Geographic Information Systems (GIS) and Global Positioning Systems (GPS) technology as it pertains to forest technology.
 Emphasis on the GIS technology of ARC VIEW and ARC INFO.
 Enables the student to move back and forth between Geographic Information Systems (GIS) technology dealing with the manipulation of data using computerized software data and GPS applications which utilize location data via the 24 satellites that orbit the Earth.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): CSC124 and MTH180 or CSC124 and MTH124.
 Fall Only.

 Natural history and environmental impact of animals and nature to Pennsylvania and other parts of the world.
 Emphasis on wildlife's influence on the forest.
 3 Credits (2 Lecture - 3 Lab) Fall Only.